mrzzy/saccharin/README.md

 # :candy: Saccharin
-Generate a human readable Excel Workbook from MySugr CSV exports.
+Sweeten your MySugar CSV exports into human readable Spreadsheets.

 ## Features
 - Extracts only non-empty columns from blood sugar data.